wickworks/witchdice/README.md

 - let people put in their name to auto-join when they come in via a url (integrate with "asking for permission to join")

 ##### FEATURES ######
-- bug with deleting damage sources; deleting the second deleted the first

 - add modifiers to dicebag rolls
   - under total/high/low
   - inside a collapsible options menu